flipboxfactory/saml-sp/docs/configure/settings.md

 ### Group Configuration/Group Assignment
 #### Group Attribute Name/Group Attribute Mapping
 Many IdPs will send groups as an attribute within the SAML Response.
-When configured, the plugin use that attribute to automatically create (if needed) and assign the user properly.
+When configured, the plugin use that attribute to assign the user to the group properly.
 To achieve this,  add a `config/saml-sp.php` then use the following configuration.
 ##### Example
 ```php